wwawrzyniak/Java-GUI/README.md

 GUI application checking student knowledge from OOP, Abstract classes, Threads, Windows PJATK GUI 2019

+## Watch the video presenting how the project works
 Project I
 Your task is to create a desktop application, that combines 2 parts: